 Did you ever have a bad habit?
 Did you ever smoke cigarettes?
 (Did you smoke in the past but not anymore?)
-How about drink too much alcohol?
+How about drinking too much alcohol?
 Do you still have a bad habit?
 Do you want to quit?
 Can you go cold turkey?

 My bad habit recently has been drinking too much coffee.